tim-kozak/wordpress-mixpanel/README.md

-# Mixpanel tracker for wordpress and woocommerce analysis
+# MXTracker - Mixpanel tracker for wordpress and woocommerce analysis
 Wrapper around Mixpanel PHP and JS libs for advanced events tracking

 Main point is to have all events in one place will it be frontend events or backend or ajax triggered.